 Nerve Damage

-Nerve damage during a root canal is extremely uncommon, but it can happen if instruments or filling material go beyond the root tip and affect surrounding nerves.
-This is more likely in lower molars, where the roots sit near the mandibular nerve.
-In many cases, this irritation improves over time as the nerve heals.
-However, if the damage is significant, it may lead to prolonged or permanent numbness.
+Nerve damage during a root canal occurs in less than 1% of procedures and is almost always temporary.
+It is more likely in lower molars, where the roots sit near the mandibular nerve.
+In the rare cases where numbness persists, it typically improves gradually as the nerve heals over weeks to months.
 Dentists use precise imaging and careful techniques to minimize this risk.

 How to Prevent Root Canal Side Effects